UL-FRI-NLP-Course-2022-23/nlp-course-bob/README.md

 ```
 $ conda create --name <environment_name> --file requirements_mt.yaml
 ```
+You will also need a dataset of synonym that you can find [here](https://www.clarin.si/repository/xmlui/handle/11356/1166).

 Afterwards, run the `thesaurus/main.py` script.
 The results will be visible in file `thesaurus/manual_data_results/results.csv`

 ## Metrics usage